Seasonal Plumbing Maintenance Tips for Your Asheville Area Home

-Spring is in the air, it’s time for flowers and plumbing maintenance in Asheville!
+Spring is in the air!
+It’s time for flowers and plumbing maintenance in Asheville!
+Here are 10 spring plumbing tips to get your house ready.

-1. Dewinterize those pipes (if you left for the winter!)
+1. Dewinterize those pipes

 2. Take note of low water pressure

 Low water pressure can be caused by many different things, but often it is a sign of something going wrong in your plumbing system.
 It could be a problem with your water heater or pressure reducing valve, you might need to change the media in your water filters, have a hidden leak, have mineral deposits in your plumbing, or have a problem with your well pressure pump.
 If you notice low water pressure, be sure to read on!
-These tips might help you find the culprit.
+These spring plumbing tips might help you find the culprit.

-3. Check your hose bib (spigot)
+3. Check your hose bibb (spigot)

 4. Check for other leaks

 Leaks can cause serious damage before you even realize they are there.
 Check for water under your refrigerator, damp spots or stains on your walls or ceilings, and musty smells.
 Ice maker lines, dishwasher lines, washing machine hoses, exposed pipes under sinks and in basements are some places to check for bulges in the line or water on the floor.
 If you have city water, something you can check is the leak indicator on the meter.
 It is a small red triangle that moves when water is flowing.
 If yours doesn’t have one, you can take a reading from your water meter before bedtime.
-The next morning (making sure no one used any water during the night) check it again.
+Then the next morning (making sure no one used any water during the night) check it again.
 If the number has changed you know you have a leak that needs to be repaired.

 5. Check your water heater

 Set the temperature gauge on your water heater to 120℉ to save energy and prevent burns.
 Inspect the area around your water heater and make sure there is nothing flammable nearby.
 If your water heater is old, look at the serial number.
 The first four digits are often the month and year that your water heater was made.
 Anything 15 years or older should probably be replaced.
-Newer water heaters save money because they are much more energy efficient, and chances are, since it’s that old, it’s going to give out pretty soon (probably at the most inconvenient time!)
+Newer water heaters save money because they are much more energy efficient.
+And chances are, since it’s that old, it’s going to give out pretty soon (probably at the most inconvenient time!)

 If you have a tank-type standard water heater, plan to do a quick flush to remove the sediment and corrosion that can build up on the bottom of your tank.
 Any crud inside can reduce the life expectancy of your water heater and reduce its efficiency.
-Just attach a garden hose to the tank spigot with the other end draining somewhere outside and turn it on until it runs clear and steady.
+Just attach a garden hose to the tank spigot with the other end draining somewhere outside and turn it on until it runs clear steadily.
 If nothing comes out, you know you have a problem!

-6.Toilet repair asheville Check your toilets
+6. Check your toilets

 Check for leaks from the tank into the bowl by putting food coloring into the tank.
 If you see colored water in the bowl within 30 minutes, you have a sneaky leak that could be costing you!
 While you’re looking, check the bowl for cracks or leaks there too.